Monarch (1810 ship): Career

 Towards the end of the Napoleonic Wars, oil prices started to rise more sharply than costs.
 The whale fishery was also more productive as the reduced activity earlier had helped stocks of whales improve.
-Consequently,the number of whalers and whaling from Scotland started to increase.
+Consequently, the number of whalers and whaling from Scotland started to increase.

 As a whaler, Monarch carried six to seven whaleboats, which did the actual whaling.
 The ship was a means for getting the boats and their crews to the whaling grounds, and their catch home.
 By law, each whaler had to carry one boat and six-man crew for every 50 tons burthen.
 In all, Monarch carried 46–50 men.

 The whaling data below is primarily from the Scottish Arctic Whaling Voyages database, augmented with reports from Lloyd's List and other contemporary newspaper sources.
 When there are two numbers for whales or tuns in a cell, the second is from Jackson.

-The Montrose Whaling Company went into voluntary liquidation on November 1833.
+The Montrose Whaling Company went into voluntary liquidation in November 1833.
 Her owners were unable to find buyers for their two ships or their boiling houses.
 Cheap oil was coming from the British southern whale fishery.
 Also, the arrival of Free Trade ended penal tariffs on foreign oil.

 The company's manager, James Guthrie, continued to dispatch Eliza Swan and Monarch to Davis Strait, but catches were poor.
 In 1836 Monarch came home a "clean ship", having failed to catch anything.

 The whaling data below is primarily from the Scottish Arctic Whaling Voyages database, augmented with reports from Lloyd's List and other contemporary newspaper sources.
 When there are two numbers for whales or tuns in a cell, the second is from Jackson.